October Sky (band): Rise (2015)

-October Sky spent 2014 in studio writing and recording songs with producer ‘’Paul Milner’’.
-They wrote more than 15 new songs and chose the best seven to put on an EP called ‘’Rise’’.
-That 7 track album was released in October 2015 followed by a tour of 32 shows across the United States during spring 2016.
-From the EP Rise, the band released 2 singles: The Moment and Break me if you can for which they produced an official video that was premiered in worldwide exclusivity by Yahoo!.
-On November 29, 2016, October Sky released a Live off the floor session called Rise Sessions with long time friend Gabriel Lobato.
-The band shot multi angle videos of live performances for the songs Break me if you can, Live again and All this sound.
+In 2014, October Sky spent the year in the studio writing and recording new material with producer Paul Milner.
+They wrote more than 15 songs and selected seven for an EP titled Rise.
+The seven-track EP was released in October 2015 and was followed by a 32-show tour across the United States in spring 2016.

+From Rise, the band released two singles: "The Moment" and "Break Me If You Can", the latter accompanied by an official music video that premiered exclusively worldwide on Yahoo!.
+On November 29, 2016, October Sky released a "live off the floor" session titled Rise Sessions, created in collaboration with longtime friend Gabriel Lobato.
+The band produced multi-angle live performance videos for the tracks "Break Me If You Can", "Live Again", and "All This Sound".